 Pebbles to Boulders: Organization + Fun = Success

-If you know of a Little Rock curling program or a special Little Rocker that has a story to be told, I would be thrilled to hear from you.
+A little effort, plus a bit of passion, times some good organization, plus fun, equals success for Little Rockers at the Bally Haly in St. John’s, Newfoundland.If you know of a Little Rock curling program or a special Little Rocker that has a story to be told, I would be thrilled to hear from you.
 Contact me at email, [email protected].